-- find it hard to sleep – even when you have the opportunity
+- find it hard to sleep, even when you have the chance

 - have a reduced appetite

-Some of these experiences – like lack of concentration, disturbed sleep and lack of interest in sex – are all common after becoming a parent, but it's still important to mention them to your doctor if you're concerned you might have PND.
+Some of these experiences are common during pregnancy and after becoming a parent.
+But it's still important to mention them to your doctor if you're concerned you might be experiencing perinatal depression.